Congratulations on the purchase of a Samsung Galaxy S10: A fine phone, and one that’s likely to serve you well.

 5. Reduce distortion on ultra-wide shots

-6. Use your phone to scan documents
+6. Use these Samsung Galaxy S10 tips and tricks to scan documents

-Speaking of distortion, the S10 can automatically reduce distortion on any documents you scan with its camera—letters, receipts, bank statements, and so on.
+Speaking of distortion, the Galaxy S10 can automatically reduce distortion on any documents you scan with its camera—letters, receipts, bank statements, and so on.
 With the camera app open, tap the cog icon to open its settings, then Scene optimizer.
 Make sure the feature is switched on and that Document scan is also On.
 Then try scanning a document using the rear camera to see the optimizations applied.

 7. Max out the display resolution